 What Is Facial Nerve Paralysis?

-Facial nerve paralysis requires immediate diagnosis and treatment.
-Failure to properly identify this issue may lead to permanent facial paralysis.
-By meeting with Dr. Azizzadeh, a patient can explore treatment options to correct their facial paralysis symptoms.
+Facial nerve paralysis requires immediate diagnosis and treatment, including potential procedures like facial nerve decompression.
+Failure to properly identify this issue can lead to permanent facial paralysis.

 Facial Nerve Paralysis Symptoms